-We strive to create an accessible and effective workforce system to advance equity for individuals and to promote the community and economic development goals of Southwest Washington.
+We strive to create an accessible and effective workforce system to advance equity for individuals and to promote the community and economic development goals of Southwest Washington through systems change.

 Improving access to the public workforce system

 WSW and its peers in the Washington Workforce Association (WWA) are striving to create a more equitable workforce system.
 At their recommendation, Governor Jay Inslee issued a directive including Black, Asian, Native Hawaiian, Compact of Free Association (COFA) nations, and Pacific Islander communities; Latinos; LGBTQ communities; expectant persons; and veterans as workforce focus populations for planning and performance accountability.
 WSW will continue to advocate for additional changes to create a more equitable system.

 Building a Community of Equity Training

 As part of its dedication and focus on equity, diversity and inclusion, WSW continued its journey by participating in the Building a Community of Equity (BaCE) program through Washington State University Vancouver.
 The four-month curriculum, in which the entire WSW team participated, culminated in the team breaking into small groups and developing a series of systems change projects that the organization will implement.
 This includes efforts to improve representation and diversity on WSW’s Board, a Next Champions Council to incorporate voices and leadership from historically underrepresented communities into the youth employment and training center, developing and administering WSW’s first annual internal Equity Climate Survey, development of internal affinity groups, and identify opportunities for paid volunteering, among other initiatives.

 Diversity, Equity and Inclusion trainings for service providers